hawkrives/junqi/doc/API-Reference.md

     ];

 ## Querying Data
 The primary function of the junqi Library, as you might have guessed, is the ability to query data.
-This is done by providing an Array or Object as the first argument to one of junqi's query functions, followed by a Query String and a set of optional Parameters:
+This is done by providing an Array as the first argument to one of junqi's query functions, followed by a Query String and a set of optional Parameters:

     var objeq = require('junqi').objeq;
     var res = objeq(data, "age > 40 && gender == 'female' -> name");